spxtr/spxtr.github.io/hoffcode/hoffstuff.md

 <a name="interacting"></a>
 ## Interacting butterflies <span class="sourcelink">[[source 1]](hoffcode/part3_0.py)</span> <span class="sourcelink">[[source 2]](hoffcode/part3_1.py)</span>

 Because one wasn't enough, a French group decided to add a second particle along with a simple model for interactions[[5]](#fn5).
 The eigenvalue equation is similar to the single-particle case, only now we have to track two indices rather than one.
-There's also an additional term that adds an interaction energy \\(U\\) when the particles are on the same site.
+There's also an additional term that adds an interaction energy \\(U\\) when the particles are on the same site:

 $$\begin{multline}g_{n+1,m} + g_{n-1,m} + g_{n,m+1} + g_{n,m-1} \\\\ + \left[2\cos(2\pi\alpha n + \nu_n) + 2\cos(2\pi\alpha m + \nu_m) + U\delta_{n,m}\right]g_{n,m} = \epsilon g_{n,m}\end{multline}$$